 Paul Ryan’s wife is the former Janna Little.
 She has a law degree from George Washington University.
-After graduation but before meeting and marrying her current husband, she worked as a tax attorney, and later as a lobbyist for PriceWaterhouseCooper and Williams & Johnson.
+After graduation, but before meeting and marrying her current husband, she worked as a tax attorney, and later as a lobbyist for PriceWaterhouseCooper and Williams & Johnson.

-When her mother died in 2010, she inherited a trust fund worth somewhere between $1 million and $5 million.
+When her mother died in 2010, Janna inherited a trust fund worth somewhere between $1 million and $5 million.
 As the Los Angeles Times reported in 2012, that trust fund comprises the bulk of the Ryan family’s assets, which that year were reported to be in the range of $2 million to $7.7 million.

 In May 2016, Breitbart reported that Ryan’s three kids attend a Catholic school attached to the parish where Ryan himself once served as altar boy.